 How HR Found Me.
 Tips For Working in Human Resources

-When I moved to Santa Cruz, CA in 2003, I had planned to continue working as a domestic violence victim advocate as I had been doing while finishing up my master’s degree in San Diego, CA. When the job I had hoped for fell through, I found myself scouring job postings and applying at temp agencies.
-The first (and only) temp job I was sent out on was as an HR assistant at a manufacturing and distribution company.
-I had never worked in HR before and did not think I would like it, but I figured I could keep looking for something else while I worked there.
-After all, it was only temporary.
+I had intended to carry on working as a victim advocate for domestic violence as I had been doing while completing my master’s degree in San Diego, California, when I relocated to Santa Cruz, California, in 2003.
+When the job I had hoped for didn’t work out, I was forced to go through job listings and submit applications to temp agencies.
+At a manufacturing and distribution company, I worked as an HR assistant for the first (and only) time as a temporary employee.
+I had never worked in HR before and did not believe I would enjoy it, but I reasoned that while there, I could continue looking for something else.
+After all, it was merely a passing thing.

 Get Ready to File & Enter Data